-The increase in net cash used in operating activities was primarily due to an increase in selling, general, and administrative expenses and outflows related to satisfying customer contracts and other working capital needs, partially offset by an increase in cash received from customers.
+The increase decrease in net cash used in operating activities was primarily due to an increase in selling, general, and administrative expenses and outflows related to satisfying customer contracts and other working capital needs, cash received from customers partially offset by an increase in cash received from customers, vendor payments in support of our customer programs.
 The remainder of the activity in net cash used in operating activities is related to changes in assets and liabilities due to the volume and timing of other operating cash receipts and payments with respect to when the transactions are reflected in earnings.